 Friendly name: Stylistic Set 1 - Stylistic Set 20

 Function: In addition to, or instead of, stylistic alternatives of individual glyphs (see 'salt' feature), some fonts may contain sets of stylistic variant glyphs corresponding to portions of the character set, e.g. multiple variants for lowercase letters in a Latin font.
-Glyphs in stylistic sets may be designed to harmonise visually, interract in particular ways, or otherwise work together.
+Glyphs in stylistic sets may be designed to harmonise visually, interact in particular ways, or otherwise work together.
 Examples of fonts including stylistic sets are Zapfino Linotype and Adobe's Poetica.
 Individual features numbered sequentially with the tag name convention 'ss01' 'ss02' 'ss03' . 'ss20' provide a mechanism for glyphs in these sets to be associated via GSUB lookup indexes to default forms and to each other, and for users to select from available stylistic sets.

 Recommended implementation: An ssXX table maps GIDs for default forms to one GIDs for corresponding stylistic alternatives in each set.
 Each ssXX feature uses one-to-one (GSUB lookup type 1) substitutions.
 Font developers may choose to map only from default forms to variants for each stylistic set, or may choose to map between all stylistic sets in each feature, depending on intended user experience.
 For example, feature 'ss03' might contain lookups mapping variant glyphs from 'ss01' and 'sso2' to corresponding variants in 'ss03', in addition to mapping from default forms.